Return to Library Home Page

 USDA 9-11

-Landscape Use: Accent, large informal hedge, background screen, spectacular small patio tree, mixed low water use garden landscape.
+Landscape Use: Floral accent, large informal hedge, background screen, spectacular small patio tree, mixed low water use garden landscapes.

 Form & Character: Upright and rounded, clean, robust and healthy (unless suffering from catepillar damage).

-Growth Habit: Evergreen, woody perennial large shrub or small tree, slow growth rate to 10 to 25 feet in height with slightly less spread, multiple trunks.
+Growth Habit: Evergreen, woody, broadleaf perennial large shrub or small tree, slow growth rate to 10 to 25 feet in height with slightly less spread, multiple trunks.

 A special phenotype: Hey plant freaks, check out this very cool silver gray leaf phenotype!
 Some nurseries are trying to market this wonder plant as a cultivar called 'Silver Peso', others as 'Silver Sierra'.
 Whatever the name, this phenotype is 'boss'.